BlueTeeth68/Project/README.md

 ### 2. Manga

-#### Get all manga from database - doing
+#### Get all manga from database *

 - Require: none
 - URL: /manga/list
 - Method: GET
-- Request param: none
+- Request param: limit, page (limit > 0, page >= 1)
 - Request body: none
 - Response body: List<<Manga>>
-- Description: user can load all manga from database sort by latest update time.
+- Description: user can load limit number of manga, sorted by latest update (paginate).
+If limit or page is null return the first 1000 manga from database.

 #### Get mangas by name and keyword